-- Won’t include flood coverage unless purchased separately.
+- Won’t include flood damage unless you buy separate flood coverage.
 Won’t cover tenant damage.

-- Pays for medical and legal costs if someone has a fall or injury in your building due to your negligence.
+- Pays for medical and legal costs if someone falls or gets injured in your rental because of your negligence.

-- Covers legal defense costs and settlement only up to the policy’s limit.
-Non-injury legal claims, like wrongful eviction, might not be covered.
+- Covers legal defense and a court settlement up to your policy’s limit.
+Non-injury claims like wrongful eviction might not be covered.

 How much does landlord insurance cost?

-Landlord insurance is more expensive than home insurance.
-Generally speaking, a landlord insurance policy will cost about 15% to 30% more than you’d pay for a homeowners insurance property for the same building.
-The exact cost will depend on:
+Landlord insurance tends to be more expensive than home insurance.
+A landlord policy should cost between 15% and 30% more than homeowners insurance on the same building.
+But your exact premium depends on:

 - The type of property you own.
 A five-bedroom house will typically cost more to insure than a two-bedroom apartment, for instance.